 CO2 is so highly persistent and therefore cumulative in the atmosphere that so long as any extra 'unnatural' CO2 is being constantly added to the atmosphere it must build up/accumulate in the atmosphere.

 The answer is in what happens to all the CO2 being pumped into the atmosphere - constantly.
 Since 1750, 329 billion tons of carbon dioxide have been poured into the atmosphere from burning fossil fuels.

 It does not just vanish into thin air.
 Like methane and nitrous oxide CO2 is called a' long lasting' GHG (i.e i the atmosphere).
 Most of it is still in the atmosphere and in the oceans where it is harmful to the living planet.

 Why is this ?
-Why does 20% or more of CO2 emissions last in the atmosphere for thousands of years
+20% or more of CO2 emissions last in the atmosphere for 1000 years.

 The last graph is from the Canada climate model including some carbon feedback and a realisitic reduction of emissions to zero.
 Here 75% of CO2